waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Core Lessons Learned
 - **Verify State Before Modifying:** My repeated failure to update the notepad was caused by not using the exact 'old_text'.
 I must verify the current content of a document before attempting a 'replace' action to avoid wasting turns on a task that may have already been completed or is based on a faulty premise.
 - **Deferred Tasks are Forgotten Tasks:** The overwatch critique correctly identified that I deferred fixing the 'route_planner' tool.
 Any identified bug or necessary maintenance must be performed in the immediate next turn, overriding other gameplay actions.
-- **Verify Location Post-Warp:** I hallucinated my location after entering the Ecruteak Pokémon Center, causing tool failures.
-I MUST verify my `current_map_id` and `current_position` after every map transition to prevent this critical error.
+- **Verify Location Post-Warp/Event:** I hallucinated my location after leaving the mart, which was interrupted by a phone call.
+I MUST verify my `current_map_id` and `current_position` after every map transition or unexpected event to prevent critical planning failures.
 - **Immediate Data Hygiene is Non-Negotiable:** Forgetting to mark the defeated Sage at (2, 7) caused me to waste multiple turns attempting to re-battle him.
 All defeated trainers, used warps, and confirmed dead ends MUST be marked immediately.
 - **Trust Agent for Tool Repair:** My manual attempts to fix `select_move` and `switch_pokemon` repeatedly failed.
 Escalating to the `python_code_debugger` agent was the correct and most efficient way to get a robust solution.
 Do not get stuck in a loop of failed manual debugging.
 - **Trust Observation Over Faulty Agents:** If an agent provides a solution that contradicts the observable game state (e.g., suggesting a path through a wall), the agent's logic is flawed.
 I must trust my own direct observation and prioritize refining the faulty agent over attempting to follow an impossible instruction.